gloryknight/cyan_audit/doc/cyanaudit.md

 `tb_audit_event_current` lives in your default tablespace, which is usually your fastest media, which will not have enough room to let this table grow indefinitely.
-When this table becomes too large, it needs to be re-located into your archive table space, which is usually your larger, slower and cheaper media. `cyanaudit_log_rotate.pl` can be used to perform this log rotation.
+When this table becomes too large, it needs to be re-located into your archive tablespace (specified by the confiration parameter `cyanaudit.archive_tablespace`), which is usually your larger, slower and cheaper media. `cyanaudit_log_rotate.pl` is used to perform this log rotation.

 When the current events are rotated into the archive, the table `tb_audit_event_current` is renamed to e.g. `tb_audit_event_20131229_0401`,